dplyr | ggplot2 | lubridate |

-So far, we’ve used residuals to help diagnose model fits in both univariate and bivariate analyses.
-We’ve also learned how to leverage re-expression and robust methods (the two other R’s of EDA) in helping improve model fits.
+So far, we’ve used residuals to diagnose model fits in both univariate and bivariate analyses.
+We’ve also explored how to leverage re-expression and robust methods—known as the two other R’s of Exploratory Data Analysis (EDA)—to improve model fits.

 Let’s start off by plotting the atmospheric CO2 concentrations (in ppm) over time.
 The original dataset was pulled from NOAA’s website.